 On July 13, 2017 Electro Purification submitted a Production Permit Application for 912.5 million gallons a year (2.5 MGD) to be produced from the Middle Trinity Aquifer for the purposes of Wholesale Public Water Supply.
-As of February 4, 2021 this application is no longer under review of an Administrative Law Judge (ALJ) within the State Office of Administrative Hearings (SOAH) and District Board of Directors will not take action on this permit until the ALJ has ruled on the matter and an issued an order.
-The public hearing on the merits of the application will take place on April 12-16 & 19-20, 2021. – updated October 2020
+As of February 4, 2021 this application is no longer under review of an Administrative Law Judge (ALJ) within the State Office of Administrative Hearings (SOAH).
+On March 9, 2021 the General Manager issued a letter to EP returning the July 17, 2017 application of Electro Purification LLC and explaining that there is no further action that the GM intends to take in connection with the remand. – updated March 2021

 |10/1/16-2/28/17||Aquifer testing and data collection occurred from the period of October 2016 through